 How to Calculate Economic Profit

-Generally speaking, economic profit can be estimated by deducting opportunity and explicit costs from the revenue a certain company manages to obtain.
-Below, you can see a formula and costs, which you need to know to do all estimations.
+Generally speaking, economic profit can be estimated by deducting opportunity and explicit costs from a certain company’s revenue.
+You can see a formula and costs you need to know to do all estimations below.

 The results you receive can be positive, negative, and zero.
-Positive points out that a business managed to cover the expenses and earn some additional capital.
-Negative shows that a company didn't cope with the task, couldn’t cover the costs, and a business owner suffered losses.
-Zero profit is considered normal if a company is in the market for a long time.
-This is due to the emergence of new companies.
+Positive points out that a business managed to cover its expenses and earn some additional capital.
+Negative shows that a company didn’t cope with the task, couldn’t cover the costs, and a business owner suffered losses.
+Zero profit is considered normal if a company has been in the market for a long time.
+It can happen due to the emergence of new companies.

 To understand everything more clearly, we need to see an example.
 Say, there’s a consumer goods company called WWW.
 Let’s review the costs and revenue associated with this business.
 It took the owner $120,000 to start the company.
 After a year of producing and selling products, WWW succeeded in earning $165,000.
-In case this person hadn’t decided to open a business, he would have obtained $38,000 (opportunity costs) on his previous job.
-So, economic profit will be:
+In case this person hadn’t decided to open a business, they would have obtained $38,000 (opportunity costs) on their previous job.
+Hence, the economic profit will be:

 $165,000 - $120,000 - $38,000 = $7,000.